 Mongolia: South Gobi Mining

-Accountability Counsel works with OT Watch to support South Gobi herders whose traditional culture and livelihoods are affected by Rio Tinto’s Oyu Tolgoi (OT) mine, one of the world’s largest gold and copper mines.
-The historic agreements reached in this case serve as a model for how marginalized communities can hold companies and their institutional investors to account, and for how corporations can settle conflicts to address projects’ social and environmental impacts.
+Accountability Counsel works with OT Watch to support South Gobi herders whose traditional culture and livelihoods are affected by Rio Tinto’s Oyu Tolgoi (OT) Mine, one of the world’s largest gold and copper mines.
+The historic agreements reached in this case serve as a model for how marginalized communities can hold companies and their institutional investors accountable and, further, for how corporations can settle conflicts to address projects’ social and environmental impacts.

-In late 2012 and early 2013, we supported OT Watch and local herders in submitting two complaints regarding harm caused by the International Finance Corporation’s (IFC) investment in the OT mine.
-The complaints to the IFC’s Compliance Advisor/Ombudsman (CAO) initiated a dialogue process, with herder representatives meeting with local government and Rio Tinto representatives on a bimonthly basis to work towards resolution of the complaints.
+In late 2012 and early 2013, we supported OT Watch and local herders in submitting two complaints regarding harm caused by the International Finance Corporation’s (IFC) investment in the OT Mine.
+The complaints to the IFC’s Compliance Advisor/Ombudsman (CAO) initiated a dialogue process during which herder representatives met with local government and Rio Tinto representatives on a bimonthly basis to work towards resolution of the complaints.

 When this process began, herders faced a significant power imbalance.
 We provided intensive training and technical support to help ensure that the herders had the expert advice needed to demand justice effectively – in their own voice, on their own behalf.

 In May 2017, after over four years of voluntary negotiations, the herders successfully reached agreements with Rio Tinto and the local government to settle their dispute.
-These agreements set the path for more complete compensation for lost pasture land and livelihoods and the resolution of water issues, so the herders can continue the traditional practices of their ancestors.
-Accountability Counsel is continuing to support herders to ensure that the agreements are implemented well.
+These agreements set the path for more complete compensation for lost pasture land and livelihoods, as well as the resolution of water issues.
+The broader outcome of these resolutions was allowing the herders the ability to continue the traditional practices of their ancestors.
+Accountability Counsel is continuing to support herders to ensure that these agreements are implemented well.

 “These agreements represent a huge amount of hard work and progress in our four years of negotiations.
 We will continue to be vigilant and make sure what has been agreed to is actually accomplished, but today we feel that our complaints about the negative impact of this mine on local herders are starting to be addressed in a serious way.” — Battsengel Lkhamdoorov, a member of the Elected Herder Team that negotiated with Oyu Tolgoi and the local government

-The OT mine faced fierce community resistance in Mongolia for years.
-One of the biggest concerns is the amount of water, a scarce and valuable resource in the South Gobi desert, that the project will require.
+The OT Mine has faced fierce community resistance in Mongolia for years.
+One of the biggest concerns is the project’s water requirement, as water is a scarce and valuable resource in the South Gobi desert.
 Traditional nomadic herders, who have lived in the region for centuries, have already experienced problems with wells going dry.
-Additionally, the infrastructure and construction related to the project is degrading and fragmenting herders’ traditional pastures, forcing some of them to abandon their herding lifestyles.
+Additionally, the infrastructure and construction related to the project have degraded and fragmented herders’ traditional pastures, forcing some of them to abandon their herding lifestyles.
 Several herders have already experienced devastating herd loss and other impacts after being forced to resettle because of the OT Project.
-Furthermore, herders complained that the company forced them to sign unfair contracts in violation of their rights.
+Furthermore, herders have complained that the company forced them to sign unfair contracts in violation of their rights.

-In late 2012 and early 2013, Accountability Counsel supported OT Watch and local herders in submitting two complaints to the Compliance Advisor/Ombudsman (CAO), the accountability office for the IFC and MIGA, raising concerns about the adequacy of the resettlement packages offered to herders displaced by the OT Project and the project’s impact on local water resources due to the diversion of the Undai River.
-Sukhgerel Dugersuren, Executive Director of OT Watch, personally delivered the herders’ first complaint to the CAO at the World Bank’s Annual Meetings in Tokyo.
+In late 2012 and early 2013, Accountability Counsel supported OT Watch and local herders in submitting two complaints to the Compliance Advisor/Ombudsman (CAO), the accountability office for the IFC and MIGA.
+These complaints raised concerns about the inadequacy of the resettlement packages offered to herders displaced by the OT Project and the project’s impact on local water resources due to the diversion of the Undai River.
+Sukhgerel Dugersuren, the Executive Director of OT Watch, personally delivered the herders’ first complaint to the CAO at the World Bank’s Annual Meetings in Tokyo.

-In response to the complaints, the CAO convened a dialogue process to assist the herders to reach an agreement with the project company on these issues.
-The dialogue process resulted in the establishment of a Tripartite Council, with herder representatives meeting with local government and Rio Tinto representatives on a monthly basis to work towards resolution of the CAO complaints and future community grievances related to the project.
+In response to the complaints, the CAO convened a dialogue process to assist the herders in reaching an agreement with the project company on these issues.
+The dialogue process resulted in the establishment of a Tripartite Council, with herder representatives meeting with local government and Rio Tinto representatives on a bimonthly basis to work towards resolution of the CAO complaints and future community grievances related to the project.

-At the heart of the mediation process were questions about OT’s impacts on the surrounding environment, especially on herders’ pastureland and water supplies, and on their ability to maintain traditional herding livelihoods despite the many changes brought on by the OT Project.
-To answer these questions, the parties agreed to jointly select and hire independent experts to conduct research and produce reports addressing key questions raised by the herders’ complaints.
-The reports confirmed many of the herders’ claims regarding OT’s impacts on their livelihoods and called attention to longstanding problems with OT’s monitoring practices and provided recommendations to address the issues they identified.
-These findings and recommendations fed directly into the Tripartite Council’s process to negotiate a resolution to the herders’ complaints.
+At the heart of the mediation process were questions about OT’s impacts on the surrounding environment, especially on herders’ pastureland, water supplies, and ability to maintain their traditional herding livelihoods.
+To answer these questions, the parties agreed to jointly select and hire independent experts to conduct, research, and produce reports addressing key questions raised by the herders’ complaints.
+These reports confirmed many of the herders’ claims regarding OT’s impacts on their livelihoods, called attention to longstanding problems with OT’s monitoring practices, and provided recommendations to address the issues they identified.
+These findings and recommendations directly informed the Tripartite Council’s process of negotiating a resolution to the herders’ complaints.

 - Address pasture issues, including development of a pasture management plan to help address conflicts between herders for limited pasture resources.

-- Improve program for monitoring the environmental impacts of OT’s operations, which will include herders’ participation to make sure the results are credible to the broader community, while also providing paid jobs to herders.
+- Improve programs for monitoring the environmental impacts of OT’s operations, which include herders’ participation to make sure the results are credible to the broader community, while also providing paid jobs to herders.